Gabriel

 Performance considerations

 The configuration is tracked via a series of saved searches calling REST commands which although optimised will add some load to your splunk instance.
 The current state of K.O.s is stored in csv files and the history of changes in KV store collections.
 This could potentially affect your splunk instance if it grows too big.
-Future versions of this app will include a health dashboard to help monitor all of this, but it's your responsibility to check that you are happy with the health of your splunk instance.
+Versions 1.4 of this app include a Health dashboard to help monitor all of this, but it's your responsibility to check that you are happy with the health of your splunk instance.
 Note that the csv files are excluded from the knowledge bundle, so everything should stay on the search head.

 Although our experience has been good so far, we cannot guarantee that one of these searches will never possibly fail occasionally in a weird way that might track the current state of the K.O.s but somehow fail to record changes.
 You should not base important decisions solely on what this app tells you or rely on it for compliance with some legal obligations.
 Use at your own risks.

-That said we do hope you'll find it very useful!
+That said we do hope you'll find it very useful, especially if you don't have a full-blown CI/CD system (continuous integration and continuous deployment).

 Security considerations